 There are a few types of porcelain veneers but essentially they are relatively strong and more expensive compared to other veneers.
 They also look the closest to natural teeth.
-At our clinic, we prefer porcelain veneers and hand select ceramics from Norway and Sweden.
+At our clinic, we prefer porcelain veneers and hand-select ceramics from Norway and Sweden.
 We chose them because they resemble young teeth — a natural fluorescence and inner glow!

 Composite veneers are usually used for small chips or gaps between the teeth.
 They are made from a similar material as cavity fillings.
 They tend to discolour over time and have a dull appearance.
 As they usually last between 5-7 years, Dentists tend to use them as a semi-permanent treatment prior to having porcelain veneers done.

-Like its name suggests, stock veneers can be applied on without any preparation.
+As its name suggests, stock veneers can be applied without any preparation.
 This is a non-invasive procedure that does not require any anaesthesia.
 These “instant veneers” are no different from regular veneers in terms of success rate, except they are premade and cannot be matched with your natural teeth.
 However, as they are not custom-made, these veneers tend to be ill-fitting which may lead to tooth decay and gum problems in the future.
 Furthermore, they can look artificial and due to the lack of ideal proportions and monochromatic tone.

-No prep veneers are essentially porcelain veneers that are custom fitted to your teeth.
+No prep veneers are essentially porcelain veneers that are custom-fitted to your teeth.
 As the name suggests, it is a non-invasive procedure that does not require any anaesthesia.
 They can only be used in selected cases such as in teeth with a lot of spaces in between them.